ilhamabdulm/restapi-exercise/README.md

 ------------------------
 1. You can ADD new contact by client side
 2. You can DELETE contact by client side
-3. EDIT feature still has error
+3. You can EDIT contact by client side